 Replacing Thumler's UV-10 Vibratory Tumbler Motor

-The tools needed to replace the UV-10 motor are a phillips head screwdriver, small crescent wrench and vice grips.
+The tools needed to replace the UV-10 motor are a flat head screwdriver, small crescent wrench and vice grips.
 Along with these tools you will need some silicone.

 Before you start

 With just a few tools and a little bit of time you can easily replace a worn out motor on a Thumler's UV-10 vibratory tumbler.
 The tools that you will need are 1) flat head screwdriver, 2) small crescent wrench, 3) vice grips and 4) clear silicone caulk.